maddicoat/CHEM10121/_episodes/02-loops_and_file_parsing.md

 One of the most common tasks in research is analyzing data.
 Many computational chemistry programs output text files that include a large amount of information including text and data that you need to analyze.
 Often, you need to sort through the output file and identify particular pieces of information that are most important to you.
 In general, this is called file parsing.

 ### Working with file paths - the `os.path` module
-For this section, we will be working with the file `ethanol.out` in the `outfiles` directory.
+For this section, we will be working with the file `CuOH.cif` in the `data` directory.

 To see this, go to a new cell and type `ls`. `ls` stands for 'list', and will list all of the contents of the current directory. **This command is not a Python command, but will work in the Jupyter notebook**.
 To see everything in the `data` directory, type